 Major and minor offered; also Anthropology-African Studies major Visit the anthropology department webpage at www.stlawu.edu/anthropology.

-The major in anthropology consists of 11 courses, distributed as follows:
+The major in anthropology consists of 11 courses, and an experiential co-requisite compent.
+The 11 courses are distributed as follows:

 Core Courses